microsoft/vscode-docs/docs/languages/python.md

 ![Using the run python file in terminal button](images/python/run-python-file-in-terminal-button.png)

+You can also run individual lines or a selection of code with the **Python: Run Selection/Line in Python Terminal** command (`kbstyle(Shift+Enter)`).
+If there isn't a selection, the line where your cursor is on focus will be run in the Python Terminal.
+An identical **Run Selection/Line in Python Terminal** command is also available on the context menu for a selection in the editor.
+The same terminal will be used every time you run a selection or a line in the terminal/REPL, until that terminal is closed.

+The Python extension automatically removes indents based on the first non-empty line of the selection, shifting all other lines left when needed.

-You can also use the **Terminal: Create New Terminal** command to create a terminal in which VS Code automatically activates the currently selected interpreter.
-See [Environments](#environments) below.
-The **Python: Start REPL** activates a terminal with the currently selected interpreter and then runs the Python REPL.
+The command opens the Python Terminal if necessary; you can also open the interactive REPL environment directly using the **Python: Start REPL** command, which activates a terminal with the currently selected interpreter and then runs the Python REPL.

 For a more specific walkthrough and other ways of running code, see the [run code tutorial](/docs/python/python-tutorial.md#run-hello-world).